wendaobao/BenCSP_2025/index.md

 # My journey starts here.

-When setting up the tools, I had trouble navigating through the terminal to install packages such as homebrew.
+When setting up the tools, I had trouble navigating through the terminal to install packages such as homebrew and cloning the nighthawk portfolio.
+To resolve this problem I had to reinstall the nighthawk portfolio and forking it in github first than downloading it to my terminal.
+To install homebrew succesfully, I asked a friend and chatGPT to help me out and I discovered that I was doing it for the Windows method when I had a Mac.
+I was able to overcome all these problems and being able to actually work on this project.

 <html lang="en">